Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 The new and improved registration system went live in October 2020.
 Before you can use the system, you will first need to activate your account.
 This is a one-off process and will only need to be carried out if you have not yet used the new system.
 Steps on activating your account will be found in the renewal invitation email.

-When this has been done, you will be able to access the system via the link on the main HCPC homepage/renewal invitation email.
-The system is secure and uses a two-factor authentication linked to a phone number (mobile or landline) to log in.
+When this has been done, you will be able to access the system via the 'My account' link on the HCPC website or in your renewal invitation email.
+The system is secure and uses a two-factor authentication process linked to a phone number (mobile or landline).

 - Do not leave it till the last minute

-You have three months to renew your registration, and the majority of you renew in the first few weeks.
+You have three months to renew your registration, and the majority of renew in the first few weeks.
 Our advice is to renew as soon as the window opens.
-Renewing online is quick and easy and it only takes around 5-10 minutes to complete.
-If you choose to pay by direct debit, your renewal will be complete once a payment has been collected.
+Renewing via your online account is quick and easy and it only takes around 5-10 minutes to complete.

 - Use your HCPC online account to do more